Relluem94s/RelluEssentials/docs/helpers/ProtectionHelper.md

 ## `public static boolean isOpenable(Block b)`

-Use this Method to check if a Block is a instance of Openable
+Use this Method to check if a Block is an instance of Openable

  * **Parameters:** `b` — Block
  * **Returns:** boolean